Back to Colorado

 Official Summary Text

-Under current law, the water quality control division (division) administers a program to test for and remediate water quality issues for mobile home parks (program).
+The water quality control division (division) administers a program to test for and remediate water quality issues for mobile home parks (program).
 The program tests for water quality issues that pose a risk to not only health or safety but also the welfare of park residents.
-The bill authorizes the division to require remediation of welfare-related water quality violations.
+The act authorizes the division to require remediation of welfare-related water quality violations.

 Under the program, the park owner is prohibited from imposing the cost of compliance with certain remediation-related requirements on park residents.
-The bill provides that, for a park owner who is also a park resident, the owner may nonetheless bear this cost.
+The act authorizes a park owner who is also a park resident to bear this cost.

 The division has authority to enforce the requirements of the program; and